 It’s been really cold here.
 Yeah, I live in California, but it’s been really, really cold, which just isn’t right.
 I moved here so many years ago after a stint of teaching in Duluth, and a childhood in Wisconsin, for the warmer weather.
 Yes, it rains here during the winter, but it’s usually in the mid 50s to 60′s.
 The last couple of mornings I’ve woken to frost so thick the tot and I could make snowballs in the morning.

 When it’s cold I think of soup.
 Rich, creamy, nourishing soup.
 Full of flavor and comforting food love, a hearty soup is just the right thing on a winter’s afternoon.
-When I discovered that January’s theme for the Shine Supper Club was sharing healthy recipes I got out one of my new Calphalon pans and started simmering.
+I’m all about healthy recipes right now so got out one of my new Calphalon pans and started simmering.

 I dug up a celery root the other day at the farm and had a few other ingredients that were perfect for a healthy, cream-free version of a delicious soup that would be perfect for a simple lunch or first dinner course.
 And you’ll love how versatile this soup is.
 Toss in cubed leftover chicken, stir in spinach leaves, or top with a slice of toast melted with cheese — just like I did.